WordPress Plugins to avoid.

 These services run on their own dedicated servers, this means your server can rest easy.
 For a small blog, manually inter-linking your posts gets you better results.

 The nrelate related posts plugin is a less server intensive as all the heavy lifting is done by the nRelate servers.
 The nRelate plugin analyzes your website content and displays relevant related posts from your website.
+(This plugin has now been discontinued)

 The SO Related Posts plugin puts you in direct control on what related content you want to display on each post.
 The plugin enables you to select what posts you want to display, the number of posts and the order in which the related posts are displayed, right from the post editor.